vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:method:: get_format(id)

-      Retrieve a Format object corresponding to the id.
-Returns None if there is no format with the corresponding *id*.
+      Retrieve a Format object corresponding to the specified id.
+Returns None if there is no format with that *id*.

    .. py:method:: version()